VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 Why Prayer is Important

-Today, more than ever, our schools need our prayers.
+Today, more than ever, schools need our prayers.
 Whether you pray by yourself or gather a group to pray with you, remember that prayer is doing something!
 God covets the prayers of his people and our educators, administrators and students need the prayers of the Christians in their schools.
 Most importantly, by praying, you can remind others to pray as well for continuing needs, such as:

 - Students who have difficult home lives.